Mountain bike shuttles in Oakridge, Oregon

 E bike friendly

-• Swoopy turns through old growth western Hemlock, technical chutes through clear cuts, tight switchbacks, some climbing to keep you honest, and a new school flow trail finish.
-Advanced.
+• Swoopy turns through old growth western Hemlock, technical chutes through clear cuts, tight switchbacks, some climbing to keep you honest, and a new school flow trail finish at the creek.
+Climb the 0.6 miles up the road or trail back to the Y.

 • Ride: 1.5 – 3 hours